School of Education & Human Services

 St. Elizabeth Ann Seton Professorship

-In May 2010, President Thomas H. Powell names Dr. Caroline Eick as the St. Elizabeth Ann Seton Professor.
+University President Thomas H. Powell recently appointed Angela Mucci, assistant professor of education, as the St. Elizabeth Ann Seton Professor.
 This professorship is awarded to a faculty member of the School of Education and Human Services who devotes significant efforts to promote Catholic education and to prepare educators for Catholic schools.